MartinKinyuka/Delani-Studio/README.md

 ### SET-UP

->Clone the code by opening the terminal and typing the following command:"$
+>Clone the code by opening the terminal and typing the following command:"$ clone https://github.com/MartinKinyuka/Delani-Studio

 >From you local directory you can now edit the code using your favourite IDE.